Acadian House Museum, Longfellow-Evangeline State Park

 Cypremort Point State Park, located to the south of St. Martinville, is a favorite spot for birding enthusiasts and eco-tourists.

 This 185-acre park offers access to the Gulf of Mexico, along with a man-made beach, fishing, sailing, windsurfing, and other water sports.

 Nearby towns include Breaux Bridge, Henderson, New Iberia, Butte La Rose, Cade, Delcambre, Delacroix, and Loreauville, as shown on the map below.

-Shown below are scenes from St. Martinville as seen in historic postcards from the Louisiana Postcard Collection.
+Shown below are scenes from St. Martinville as seen in historic postcards from the Louisiana Destinations Collection.